PoryGone/Celeste-64-AP-Tracker/README.md

-# EmoTracker pack for Celeste 64 Archipelago Randomizer
+# PopTracker pack for Celeste 64 Archipelago Randomizer

 A PopTracker pack with a map for [the Celeste 64 Archipelago Randomizer](https://github.com/ArchipelagoMW/Archipelago)